How many calories does one serving of Khatta Dhokla have?

 Is khatta dhokla safe for diabetics, heart and overweight individuals?

-The issue of khatta dhokla is that it uses 1 cup of rice and only 1/2 cup of urad dal.
+The issue of khatta dhokla is that it uses 1 cup of rice and only 1/2 cup of urad dal in the batter.
 Hence the carb levels are high.
 So you may snack on a few pieces at best as this is a steamed Gujarati snack.
 Make sure you cut your carb levles during the meal and have some vegetables or dal.

 Is khatta dhokla safe for healthy individuals?